-It’s time to grow up and accept the face that Rookie of the Year is a piece of garbage.
-It’s terrible compared with the cinematic masterpiece that is Little Big League.
+It’s time to grow up and accept the fact that Rookie of the Year is a piece of garbage.
+It’s nothing when compared with the cinematic masterpiece that is Little Big League.

-Oh but Coggin, I can hear you saying as you leap from your La-Z-Boy, a weeks worth of stale chips entangling themselves from your soiled tank top…what about funky buttloving?!
+Oh but Coggin, I can hear you say as you leap from your La-Z-Boy, a week’s worth of stale chips entangling themselves from your soiled tank top…what about funky buttloving?!
 What about the wacky coach Daniel Stern played?
 Remember when the coach pronounced Henry’s name incorrectly the entire movie?
 What a laugh riot!

 Also, here’s the thing folks.
 A kid can’t pitch in the major leagues.
 I don’t care if his tendons have tightened after shattering his arm or whatever piece of voodoo and hoodoo Henry Rowengartner did to his body to be able to throw 99 miles per hour (no injury does that, his mom probably had him so whacked out of his gourd on performance enhancing stimulants and goofballs it’s criminal), you can’t play in the MLB unless you’re 18 years old (17 if you’re an international player).
 Sorry gang, I don’t make the rules, Major League Baseball does so take it up with them.

-Show me in official Major League Baseball rulebook where it says a 12-year-old CAN’T own his own baseball team and decree he’ll also be its manager?
+Show me in an official Major League Baseball rulebook where it says a 12-year-old CAN’T own his own baseball team and decree he’ll also be its manager?
 You can’t because it’s simply not there.
-Rookie of the Year dabbles in pure fiction when Little Big League resides in pure scientific fact.
+Rookie of the Year dabbles in pure fiction where Little Big League resides in pure scientific fact.
 Is it improbable?
 Sure it is!
-12-year-olds usually don’t own teams or coach rag tag squads to division tiebreakers about a powerhouse Seattle Mariners squad, but who would have thought a backup quarterback could have led the Eagles to a miraculous Super Bowl victory over a powerhouse New England Patriots squad?
-Overcoming great odds makes for a fantastic movie…whimsical childhood dreams and crude writing does not.
+12-year-olds usually don’t own teams or coach rag tag squads to division tiebreakers against an absolutely stacked mid-90s Seattle Mariners organization, but who would have thought a backup quarterback could have led the Eagles to a miraculous Super Bowl victory over the powerhouse New England Patriots?
+Overcoming great odds makes for a fantastic movie…whimsical childhood dreams and crude writing do not.

 Think about it this way….no 12-year-old in the history of sport could EVER strike out the author of this post on a regulation diamond.
-Put any little putz 60-feet and 6-inches from Old Uncle Coggin and the result is going to be the same every time….that kid’s walking off the mound in tears as I shout obscenities in his direction and make lewd overtures to his mother as I trot around the bases, only stopping to admire the massive bomb I crushed off the pre-pubescent wannabe.
+Put any little putz 60-feet and 6-inches from Old Uncle Coggin and the result is going to be the same every time….that kid’s walking off the mound in tears as I shout obscenities in his direction and make lewd overtures to his mother while trotting around the bases, only stopping to admire the massive bomb I crushed off the pre-pubescent hack.

 And let’s forget the rulebook or improbability of it all for just a moment.
-Movies of course are best viewed with a pinch of suspension of disbelief.
+Suspension of disbelief is key for a good sports movie.
 Let’s put aside the insanity of a literal child performing at an elite athletic level and magically striking out seasoned professionals and future hall of famers with only ONE pitch in his entire arsenal…one, I might add, that has been repeated many times by many athletes who came before and after Henry.
 100 miles per hour is impressive, yes, but not un-hittable.

 Let’s put all that nonsense aside and look into the character of our two protagonists.
-One, as I mentioned before, a sideshow freak only given an opportunity to pitch after displaying his impressive, genetically altered arm strength while throwing a home run back onto the field of play in Wrigley, which, I may add, should have resulted in immediate ejection from the stadium.
-I don’t care if it’s tradition, if a fan puts the safety of the players at risk he should be banned from attending games for the rest of his lifetime.
+One, as I mentioned, is a sideshow freak only given the opportunity to pitch after displaying his impressive, genetically altered arm while throwing a home run back onto the field of play in Wrigley, a highly illegal and dangerous act that should have resulted in immediate ejection from the stadium.
+I don’t care if it’s tradition, if a fan puts the safety of the players at risk he should be banned from attending games for the rest of his life.
 It was an ugly action and Rowengartner was lucky he didn’t get anyone killed through his rash and impudent decision making.

 The second is a clean cut, popular young man who EARNS his pinstripes, so to say, after his grandfather bequeaths him the Minnesota Twins franchise after his untimely death.
-Billy proves himself to a seasoned pitching coach Mac Macnally during an impromptu tryout when he makes his intentions unknown.
-After being grilled thoroughly with coaching scenario after coach scenario, Heywood passes with flying colors and installs himself as the Twins new head coach.
-Immediately he shows a savvy and even keeled approach with the media, answer questions like a professional and a man who is ready to take the weight of an entire franchise on his shoulders.
+Billy proves himself to seasoned pitching coach Mac Macnally during an impromptu tryout.
+After being thoroughly grilled with coaching scenario after coaching scenario, Heywood passes with flying colors and installs himself as the Twins new head coach.
+Immediately he shows a savvy and even-keeled approach with the media, answer questions like a professional and a man who is ready to take the weight of an entire franchise on his shoulders.

-Now, it’s true both Heywood and Rowengartner don’t find immediate success.
-However, unlike Rowengartner, Heywood immediately puts his own job on the line and looks each and everyone of the players under his tutelage in the eye and declares if they don’t see results from his methods he’ll fire himself, no questions asked.
+Immediate success doesn’t come to either Heywood or Rowengartner.
+However, unlike Rowengartner, Heywood immediately puts his own job on the line.
+If his methods don’t see results he’ll fire himself, no questions asked.